-In August 2005, acting as a responsible agency, the Board found that the approval of an Implementation Plan, which defined the project description for an EIR and project development was exempt from California Environmental Quality Act (CEQA) pursuant to State CEQA Guidelines Sections 15362 and 15061(b)(3).
+In May 2005, acting as the lead agency, the Authority found that the approval of an Implementation Plan, which defined the project description for an EIR and project development was exempt from California Environmental Quality Act (CEQA) pursuant to State CEQA Guidelines Sections 15362 and 15061(b)(3).
 These actions to review proposed changes to that project description without any commitment to changing the project or approving changes to previously approved development is exempt from CEQA on the same grounds.